Jingo88/JavaScript_Glossary/README.md

 		break;
 }

-// JavaScript reads this as
+// JavaScript will read this like:

 if (expression === a){
 	do this;